Black Catholics Office

 The Office is responsible for liturgies celebrated in the Black culture, social and cultural events, days of reflection, and other events that foster Evangelization.

-The mission of this Office is closely interrelated with the National Black Catholic Congress Office and other Offices of Black Catholic Ministry in other (arch) dioceses in the U.S.
+The mission of this Office is closely interrelated with the missions of the National Black Catholic Congress Office and other Offices of Black Catholic Ministry in other (arch) dioceses in the U.S.

 Office of Black Catholics

 In 1987, the Catholic Diocese of Austin, Texas, established the Office of Black Catholics to address the needs of Black Catholics in the diocese.
-This action occurred subsequent to the National Black Catholic Congress that was held in 1987 in Washington, D.C.
+The establishment of the Diocese of Austin Office of Black Catholics occurred subsequent to the National Black Catholic Congress that was held in 1987 in Washington, D.C.